khadtaresharad/MySQL-Info-Gather/README.md

 **Note:-**<br />
 .
 Highlighted are **Mandatory Fields**<br />
 .
 Update Mandatory fields manually in case of Azure VM / On-premises Servers <br />
+.
+If a **Password** is not provided, this requires interactive console input of the password for each server. <br />

 ## Step3.
 MySQL Server Info Gathering (For All Servers)
 1. Execute `powershell.exe .\CMF-MySQL-Windows.ps1` ( Windows )